magdalar/vikinghome/README.md

 $ source ./env/bin/activate
 ```

+This will put the environment at the front of your `PATH`, et al. It also provides a `deactivate` function to run if you wish to re-use the shell without logging out.

 4. Install pyglet (1.3.2 at time of writing):

 ```shell
 $ pip install pyglet
 ```

+This is the 'game' library we're using for running the main app.

 5. Install requests (2.19.1 at time of writing):

 ```shell
 $ pip install requests
 ```

+This is used for HTTP fetching.

 ### Mac OS X